Ventilating your home with Ceiling & Wall Vents

 A high efficiency low resistance ceiling vent is not only serviceable and adjustable, but is also a precision unit likely to be made of steel as opposed to plastic as moveable parts do not fare well in plastic.

-In short plastic vents with movable parts have a short use by date.
+In short plastic vents with movable parts have an early use by date.

 You may ask, how did we get by without them?…we didn’t.
 All houses built up to the sixties and seventies had wall vents.